T.J. Hockenson Player Prop Bets for NFL Week 7 | Detroit vs. Los Angeles 10/24/2021

 Season Stats

-- Hockenson (four red zone targets) has been the recipient of 16.0% of his team's 25 red zone pass attempts.
+- With four targets in the red zone this season, Hockenson has been on the receiving end of 16.0% of his team's 25 red zone pass attempts.

-- The Lions have run 63.6% passing plays and 36.4% rushing plays this season.
-They rank 27th in the NFL in scoring.
+- The Lions, who rank 27th in the NFL in points scored, have dropped back to pass 63.6% of the time while running the football 36.4% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Hockenson's matchup with the Rams.